Kanchenjunga Base Camp Trek

 • Rest in peaceful settlements like Lhonak and Ramche, where the silence of the mountains and breathtaking views will leave you in awe.

-• Marvel at exotic wildlife, including the rare red panda, blue sheep (Bharal), and Himalayan black bears, as well as alpine flowers that color the trails.
+• Enter Kanchenjunga Conservation Area.
+Witness various flora and fauna.
+Marvel at exotic wildlife, including the rare red panda, blue sheep (Bharal), and Himalayan black bears, as well as alpine flowers that color the trails.

 • The less crowded region offers an authentic and off-beaten trail experience.